TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphPolicyTraverseSystemGroup"></a>
 # **graphPolicyTraverseSystemGroup**
-> List&lt;GraphObjectWithPaths&gt; graphPolicyTraverseSystemGroup(policyId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphPolicyTraverseSystemGroup(policyId, contentType, accept, limit, skip, xOrgId)

 List the System Groups bound to a Policy